CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with a clear niche (Deepgram Management APIs specifically), and explicitly disambiguates from a related skill (`deepgram-js-voice-agent`) for live agent scenarios.
-The specific API paths and trigger terms make it very unlikely to conflict with other skills.
+Highly distinctive with a clear niche (Deepgram Management APIs specifically).
+Explicitly differentiates itself from the `deepgram-js-voice-agent` skill for running agents live, reducing conflict risk.
+The specific API paths and management-focused trigger terms make it unlikely to be confused with other skills.

 3 / 3